Best ‘Simpsons’ episodes of all time - NewsBreak

 - Air date: March 31, 1996

-After scoring a fake driver’s license, Bart and three friends rent a car and embark on a wild road trip.
+After scoring a fake driver’s license, Bart and three friends rent a car and embark on a wild road trip to Knoxville.
+Tennessee.
 When the car gets destroyed, the boys must figure out how to get back home without revealing their misdeeds.
-Loaded with classic one-liners , the episode references “Naked Lunch” and “The Texas Chainsaw Massacre.”
+Loaded with classic one-liners, the episode references “Naked Lunch” and “The Texas Chainsaw Massacre.”

 - IMDb user rating: 8.7